thesambayo/blog/src/content/blog/golang-simple-web-server.md

 }
 ```

+> This server is not a server that reloads after file changes.
+You will need to stop and restart the server manually.
+To start the server, run `go run main.go` in the terminal.

 ## Handling requests with handler functions

 Handler functions process incoming HTTP requests, executing your application logic and writing appropriate HTTP response bodies and headers.

 In Golang, a handler function is any function that has the signature `func(http.ResponseWriter, *http.Request)`.

-The `http.ResponseWriter` is used to write the response back to the client, and the `*http.Request` is a pointer to a struct that holds information about the incoming request like the URL, headers, and body.
+- The `http.ResponseWriter` is used to write the response back to the client.
+- The `*http.Request` is a pointer to a struct that holds information about the incoming request like the URL, headers, and body.

 `mux.HandleFunc()` is used to register a handler function for a specific URL path and request method.
 It takes two arguments: